blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor

+Dec 18th 2023 9:10pm
+I am looking forward to refactoring the code for the switch case and cleaning it up a little more and simultaneously I'm writing a book about my experience of taking on a large complex project and I will note the mistakes that I made.
+I will then cover what I did precisely to fix this mammoth project.
+The whole project was like climbing up El Capitan sevearl times in the winter.
+The first version only used stackoverflow for help a few times.
+The second version will be refactored with chat gpt and bard.
+I only attempted this project because I really wanted a switch case for python that looked identical to javascript with the same behavior and halfway through I added macros which came in handy doing cool C style code in the fallthroughs.

 UPdate Dec 18th, 2023
 for esthetics the switch case can be in the regular code and a comment #startswitch will be above first switch and a comment #end switch will be at the bottom and a macro will be triggered to put the switch into